 Individuals under 60 may qualify if certain criteria are met- see our Application for Services to learn more.

-Meals cost $4.75 each.
+Those interesting in paying for their meals can pay a cost of $4.75 for each meal.
 Clients are served meals regardless of their ability to pay the costs.

-Meals are delivered to homes by a Meals on Wheels volunteer every Monday through Friday between 10:30am and 12pm.
+Meals are delivered to homes by a Meals on Wheels volunteer or staff member every Monday through Friday between 10:30am and 12pm.

 Our meals are served Monday through Friday.
 The volunteers aim to deliver to the home between 11:00 a.m. and 1:00 p.m.